Caerii/OpenGalea/README.md

     * Download and install the OpenBCI GUI according to your operating system.

 ## 8. Machine Learning Model <a name="machine-learning-model"></a>

+The ML pipeline turns raw EEG into actionable states (e.g., Attention vs. Relaxation) so the MR experience can respond in real time.
+Below is how we collect data, train the model, and run inference live.

 ### 8.1 Data Collection <a name="81-data-collection"></a>